 Welcome to my site!
-I’m an Assistant Professor at Dartmouth College in Quantitative Social Science.
-I’m also an Access to Justice Faculty Scholar with the American Bar Foundation, an academic affiliate with the federal Office of Evaluation Sciences, and a visiting Data Science Fellow with The Lab at DC.
+I’m an Assistant Professor at Dartmouth College in Quantitative Social Science, affiliated with the Department of Sociology and Consortium of Studies in Race, Migration, and Sexuality (RMS).
+I’m also a 2020-2021 Access to Justice Faculty Scholar with the American Bar Foundation, an academic affiliate with the federal Office of Evaluation Sciences, and a visiting Data Science Fellow with The Lab at DC.

 PhD in Demography, Sociology, and Social Policy, 2020

 Pre-Doctoral Fellow, Department of Bioethics, 2012-2014